dmatscheko/sslserver/README.md

 - If configured to do so, the web server terminates a configured duration before the first SSL certificate expires.
 - In this case, you have to restart the server with a script, it then creates a new Let's Encrypt certificate.

-## Build
+## Build and run

     go run .

-or
+or (on Linux)

     go build .
-    ./sslserver
+    sudo ./start.sh

+or (on Windows)

+    go build .
+    sslserver

 ## Configuration

-At the moment, you have to configure the server in the `config.go` and recompile.
+At the moment, you have to configure the server in the `config.go` and rebuild.